turnersale/reading_notes/reading/lutz_learning_python.md

     - Lower in the table found on 141, higher the precedence
     - If they fall on the same level of precedence, they are evaluated left to right
     - Parentheses circumvent the levels of precedence (just be careful)
-    - Types are converted up to the level of the most complex operand (e.g. integer multiplied by a float, would first convert up to a float, then multiply)
+    - Types are converted up to the level of the most complex operand (e.E.g. integer multiplied by a float, would first convert up to a float, then multiply)
       - In numbers, it is typically integer, then float, then complex
       - You can also force the conversion by calling built in functions
     - Python typically only converts operand of the numeric types, a string and a float will return an error